avsquare-technologies/xrealestate/README.md

 ## xReal Estate

-A online-based platform connecting people for collaboration and Selling, Renting, Leasing and Agreements.
+A online-based platform connecting people for collaboration and Selling, Buying, Renting, Leasing and Agreements.

 ## What is xReal Esate?

 Blockchain based eCommerce website and Mobile Application to Property Sell, Buy, Rent and Leasing in transparent way using XRP Ledger.

-Our applition eventually do functions such as property Listing, Payment using XRP and Legal Documents.
+Our application eventually do functions such as property Listing, Buying and Renting property.
+Payment using XRP.

-Save time & Save Commission by cutting out the intermediaires.
+Save time & Commission by cutting out the intermediaires.

 ## The xReal Estate Concept

-- Property Owners creating the property as NFT
+- Property Owners creating the property (Sell or Renting Property) as NFT
-- Listing all their properties on Website and mobile application
+- Listing all their properties in Website and mobile application
-- Customer will search and Create Offer
+- Customer will search and Create Offer on Intersted Property
-- Accept the Offer
+- Accept the Offer once Property Visit
 - Creating agreement as Smart Contract.
 - All Payments using XRP

 ## Decentralization

 Blockchain commands trust and security as a decentralized technology.
 Information stored in the blockchain is accessible to all peers on the network, making data transparent and immutable.

-- <strong>Property Verification</strong> XR Real Estate ensure property verification, an attorney experienced in Real Estate transactions scrutinizes all the property documents to make sure that the property has a clear title and does not carry any encumbrances.
+- <strong>Property Verification</strong> xReal Estate ensure property verification, an attorney experienced in Real Estate transactions scrutinizes all the property documents to make sure that the property has a clear title and does not carry any encumbrances before Mint NFT.
 Approved property only allowed to Listing on website and Mobile app.
-Verification Reports will be included as Meta Data into XRPL Transaction.
+Verification Reports and document copy/ Details will be included as Meta Data into XRPL Transaction.

 - <strong>secure payments</strong> xReal Estate helps to ensure the Sellers', Buyers' and Rental value while reducing the intermediaries and fraud through the transparent deCentralized Blockchain Network like XRPL.